 He’s not an ungrateful person.
 But the thought and effort that went into the gift and the gesture of physically providing something to say thank you was lost on him.
 It didn’t communicate what it was intended to communicate.
 And unfortunately, when we use cookie-cutter formulas to show appreciation, some people are going to feel unvalued every time.

 People receive love in different ways.
-The things that make you personally feel valued, respected, and cared for might not mean much to someone else.
-That doesn’t mean they’re ungrateful—it might just mean that they’re different than you.
+The things that make you feel valued, respected, and cared for might not mean much to someone else.
+That doesn’t mean they’re ungrateful—it might just mean that they’re different from you.
 (It’s still totally possible that they are ungrateful, but that’s a whole other conversation.)

 Making large groups of people feel appreciated is too complicated to try just one thing.